 - “Olivia, Rita was using the ball.
 You need to give it back,” or

 - “Olivia, we need to share; we can’t grab whatever we want.”

 In this class, the teachers and parents respond rather than react.
 The teacher might say, “It looks like Olivia likes that ring too.”
 She might suggest to Rita, “You can choose to hold onto that ring tightly.”
 The teacher’s goal here is not to take sides with either child or rescue one of them.
 The teacher might also say to Olivia, “It looks like Rita really likes this ring.
 She is holding it tightly.”
 The teacher is stating what she sees without judgment of either child’s behavior.
 The teacher will only intervene if the situation changes and is no longer safe, like saying, “This is Rita’s hair.
 I don’t want you to pull on her hair.
 You can touch gently.”
 The teacher might then model how to caress Olivia’s hair.

-In this class, parents use a different approach when they help their children through the conflict.
+In this class, parents use a different approach when helping their children through conflict.
 They seem comfortable and confident, but I wonder if the parents are asking themselves:

-Olivia ran with the doll to the shelf, and placed the doll on top.
+Olivia ran with the doll to the shelf and placed the doll on top.
 As soon as Olivia noticed that Rita was moving in that direction, Olivia picked up the doll.
 Suddenly, Olivia turned around, walked to Rita, and gave her the doll.
 Rita gave the doll a big hug.
 Olivia sat on the ground and began placing balls in a tube.
 I told Olivia, “It was very thoughtful of you to give this doll to Rita.
-You noticed that Rita really wanted it.”
+You noticed that Rita really wanted the doll.”

-Wishing you all the best in the difficult yet exciting journey of parenting!
+Wishing you all the best in this difficult yet exciting journey of parenting!